 Patients and members of their household must be advised to dispose of any units remaining from a prescription as soon as they are no longer needed.

 SUBSYS is supplied in individually sealed, protective blister packages.
-These blister packages are packed into 30 per shelf cartons.
+These blister packages are packed into 10 and 30 per shelf cartons.

 Each unit dose system consists of a white actuator attached to a light purple vial holder.
 The dosage strength is marked on the label on the actuator, the blister package and the shelf carton.
 See the protective blister package and shelf carton for product information.